cis547/cis547.github.io/_labs/lab01.markdown

-The objective of this lab is to use standard analysis tools for static and dynamic analysis on C programs to discover divide-by-zero errors and interpreting their results to better understand various tradeoffs between the techniques.
+The objective of this lab is to use standard analysis tools for static and dynamic analysis on C programs to discover divide-by-zero errors and interpreting their results to better understand various trade-offs between the techniques.

 ### Pre-Requisites